Abigail Cruttenden

 Abigail Lucy Cruttenden (born 23 March 1968) is an English actress.

-Cruttenden played opposite Sean Bean as his character Richard Sharpe's wife Jane in several episodes of the TV series Sharpe.
-In 2007, Cruttenden joined the cast from the first series of the ITV comedy series Benidorm, playing the character of Kate Weedon.
-She has appeared in the sitcom Not Going Out as Anna since 2014.
+After beginning her career as a child actress, she went on to play opposite Sean Bean, her first husband, as his character Richard Sharpe's wife Jane in several episodes of the TV series Sharpe.
+She has since become known for her roles in sitcoms, which include Kate Weedon in the ITV comedy series Benidorm (2007–2009) and Anna in the BBC sitcom Not Going Out (2014–2023).

 Early life

-Cruttenden is from a family with history in the acting industry.
-Her grandmother, Cynthia Coatts (1915-2013) founded the Rosslyn School of Dance and Drama in London, while her mother, Julia Cruttenden (1938-2013), ran the stage make-up school Greasepaint in London.
-Her father Neville (1940-1990) was an advertising executive who also indulged in amateur theatrics before deciding to become a professional actor at 49.
+Cruttenden was born on 23 March 1968 in Richmond, London to a family with history in the acting industry.
+Her grandmother, Cynthia Coatts (1915–2013) founded the Rosslyn School of Dance and Drama in London, while her mother, Julia (née Coats; 1938–2013), ran the stage make-up school Greasepaint in London.
+Her father, Neville Cruttenden (1940–1990), was an advertising executive who also indulged in amateur theatrics before deciding to become a professional actor at 49.
 Her brother is Hal Cruttenden, a stand-up comedian, and she has an older sister Hannah, who works in journalism.